kdh10086/YOLO_Dataset_Studio/README.md

-# End-to-End YOLO Dataset Pipeline with Semi-Supervised & Teacher-Student Learning
+# End-to-End YOLO Model Training Pipeline with Semi-Supervised Learning

-This is an end-to-end pipeline for building a custom YOLO dataset from images extracted from a ROS2 Bag.
-It progressively refines the dataset through **Semi-Supervised Learning** and a **Teacher-Student** architecture to train a final model.

-The goal is to efficiently process large-scale, unstructured data collected in autonomous driving environments with minimal manual labeling, enabling the model to expand the dataset on its own and thereby maximize performance.
+## 1. Overview

+This project provides a comprehensive, end-to-end pipeline for creating a custom, lightweight YOLO "Student" model tailored for specific environments with limited computing resources.

+The core strategy is **bootstrapping** via a semi-supervised learning cycle.
+It begins by training an initial "Teacher" model on a small, manually-labeled dataset.
+This Teacher model then automatically labels a larger pool of unlabeled images.
+After human review and correction, this newly labeled data is used to retrain a more robust Teacher model.
+This iterative process efficiently builds a large-scale, high-quality dataset, which is finally used to train the optimized, lightweight Student model for deployment.

+The entire workflow is managed through a series of modular scripts and a central configuration file, `_config.yaml`.

 ---

-## Key Features
+## 2. Features

-* **ROS2 Integration**: Directly extracts image frames from ROS2 Bags, unifying the process from data collection to model training.
+- **ROS2 Bag Extraction**: Directly extract image frames from ros2bag files.
-* **Teacher-Student Architecture**: Employs an efficient strategy where a more complex Teacher model builds a high-quality dataset, which is then used to train a lighter or different architecture Student model.
+- **Manual & Auto Labeling**: Includes a feature-rich GUI for manual labeling and a script for automated pseudo-labeling.
+- **Data Review & Cleaning**: Tools for visually inspecting labels, marking images for review, and cleaning noisy data.
-* **Semi-Supervised Learning Cycle**: Provides an iterative workflow where a Teacher model, created from a small, manually labeled dataset, automatically labels new data.
-The user then reviews and corrects these labels to progressively improve both the dataset and the model's performance.
+- **Semi-Supervised Cycle**: An iterative workflow to progressively improve the model and dataset size.
-* **Intelligent Data Sampling**: Through Active Learning, the pipeline can intelligently select the most informative data for labeling to maximize performance gains.
-* **Modular Workflow**: The entire pipeline is organized into three distinct phases and a set of auxiliary tools, making it easy to understand the project flow and selectively execute specific tasks.
+- **Teacher-Student Architecture**: Train a powerful Teacher model to supervise the training of a lightweight Student model.
+- **Centralized Configuration**: Easily manage all paths, models, and hyperparameters from `_config.yaml`.

 ---

-## Project Structure
+## 3. Project Structure
 ```
 .
 ├── 1_Initial_Teacher_Workflow/
 │   ├── 1a_extract_from_bag.py
 │   ├── 1b_manual_labeler.py
+│   ├── 1c_view_simple_labels.py
-│   ├── 1c_split_for_training.py
+│   ├── 1d_split_for_training.py
-│   └── 1d_train_teacher_model.py
+│   └── 1e_train_teacher_model.py
 ├── 2_Semi_Supervised_Cycle/
 │   ├── 2a_auto_labeler.py
 │   ├── 2b_review_and_cleaner.py